emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 7: Link relevant metadata {-}

-Metadata is the contextual information required to interpret data (Figure 1) and should be clearly defined and tightly integrated with data.
+Metadata is the contextual information required to interpret data (Fig. 1) and should be clearly defined and tightly integrated with data.
 The importance of metadata for context, reusability, and discovery has been written about at length in guides for data management best practices [@Michener2012; @Strasser2012; @White2013].